megsaysrawr/GotMail/README.md

 In order to run these programs, you must create a file called `mail_authentication.py` in the project's root directory and structure it as shown in `mail_authentication_sample.py`.
 This handles authentication with the Spark Cloud, with GMail, and with Dropbox.

 ## Run
 In order to monitor mailboxes, first configure your mailroom in and then run `mail_main.py`.
+Support functions are contained within `send_email.py` and `dropboxcsv.py`.
+`mailboxdata.csv` is a sample of the data file stored in Dropbox.

 ##Other directories
 The `Renders` directory contains CAD renders of our sensor mount and mailbox.